Technology Department Aims

 • Food – learning nutrition, healthy diet, safe cooking practices and basic cooking skills.

 • Textiles – learning to use a sewing machine accurately and safely as well as developing functional and decorative hand sewing skills to create a marketable functional product.

-> • Resistant Materials – learning to work accurately with wood using a range of hand and machine tools.
+• Product Design – learning to work accurately with wood using a range of hand and machine tools.
 Including marking out, drilling, cutting (by hand and with a hegner saw), joining and finishing.
 They will also use computer aided design and manufacturing skills.

-> • Systems and Control – learning to use basic electronic components and PCBs to create working circuits – including fault finding and simulation of circuits using I.C.T.
+• Systems and Control – learning to use basic electric components and PCBs to create working circuits.

-> • Graphics – learning to present ideas using a range of skills including 2D and 3D sketching and ICT.
+• Graphics – learning to present ideas using a range of skills including 2D and 3D sketching and ICT.
 This is delivered as a strand in every project as well as in a distinct project brief.

 At the end of year 8 students make their GCSE option choices which they then follow for 3 years to year 11.
 As a department we use the AQA exam board qualifications.
 This is what some of our students think about their Design and technology lessons: “..it’s fun…it’s rewarding…it’s exciting!” “..it enables you to express yourself and to be creative” “Technology lessons are really fun!
 The projects we do are really interesting.
 They may be hard work, but it doesn’t feel like it because we all have so much fun doing them and using our creative minds to create something in real life!
 Best lesson ever!”
 Within Design and Technology they may choose up to 2 of the following options:

 - GCSE Design and technology, specialising in textiles